What is the Maker Movement and How Did Makerfest Celebrate It?

 About the Founders

-Marc Natanagara, Ed.D. was a high school science teacher for 12 years (and T.O.Y.) and has been a P-12 building and district administrator for 20 more.
-He conducts workshops, creates programs, develops partnerships, and has written and co-written nearly $3 million in successful grants over the past five years to improve education through authentic learning and the maker mindset.
-He consults on new programs and initiatives and can be reached at email@example.com .
+Marc Natanagara has been a high school science teacher for 12 years, elementary principal, science supervisor, and P-12 assistant superintendent for 20 more.
+He holds a doctorate in education from Seton Hall.
+He conducts workshops, creates programs, develops partnerships, and has written and co-written over $3 million in successful grants over the past five years to improve education, and consults on new programs and initiatives and can be reached at firstname.lastname@example.org .

 Tiffany Lucey is the Supervisor of Educational Technology for Toms River Regional Schools.
-She helps teachers utilize technology in their classrooms, links curriculum with instruction, and communicates student needs with school leaders, consistently seeking alternative sources of funding.
-As a former Teacher of the Year for mathematics and computer science, she has become known for her interdisciplinary maker approach to learning and has presented at conferences (often with Marc) nationwide.
+With a background in business, math, and computer science, she helps teachers utilize technology in their classrooms, links curriculum with instruction, and communicates student needs with school leaders, consistently seeking alternative sources of funding.